Traffic Diversion Program

 In order to be eligible for the Traffic Diversion program, you must meet the following requirements:

-“Eligible offense” includes most Minor Misdemeanor moving violations, but specifically excludes offenses such as: Reckless Operation of a Motor Vehicle, offenses committed in a school or construction zone as defined by statute, Failure to Yield to an Emergency or School vehicle, cases involving accidents, and offenses deemed to be severe infractions.
+Eligible offense includes most Minor Misdemeanor moving violations, but specifically excludes offenses such as: Reckless Operation of a Motor Vehicle, offenses committed in a school or construction zone as defined by statute, Failure to Yield to an Emergency or School vehicle, cases involving accidents, and offenses deemed to be severe infractions.
 “Eligible offenses” also includes certain Operating Without a License and Driving Under Suspension Charges, but specifically excludes offenses such as: driving under a repeat offender suspension, driving under an OVI or ALS suspension (related to drunk driving), and driving under a drug suspension.

-“Satisfactory traffic and criminal record” means that you currently have no more than two moving violation in the past 2 years on your traffic record.
+Satisfactory traffic and criminal record means that you currently have no more than two moving violation in the past 2 years on your traffic record.
 Additionally, you must have no prior convictions for serious traffic offenses involving drunk driving, hit-skip, fleeing or eluding, failure to obey the order of an officer, vehicular manslaughter or vehicular homicide.
 Additionally, you may not be eligible if your driving record indicates that you are a repeat offender for the offense you are seeking to divert.
 Prior felony arrests, convictions or offenses of violence or multiple prior criminal convictions may also disqualify you.

-“Requirements for current proof of insurance” means that you did not have insurance at the time of the offense, but that you are able to purchase and prepay for six months of insurance means that you did not have insurance at the time of the offense, but that you are able to purchase and prepay for six months of insurance on your vehicle.
-In order to demonstrate your current proof of insurance, you must bring with you your insurance card indicating at least three months of coverage, and a certified letter from your insurance agent indicating that your insurance has been pre-paid for three months.
+Requirements for current proof of insurance means that if you did not have insurance at the time of the offense, you are able to purchase and prepay for three months of insurance on your vehicle.
+In order to demonstrate your current proof of insurance, you must bring in with you documentation from your insurance agent indicating that your insurance has been pre-paid for three months.

 OUTCOME